 People are just relying on God, they have been tolerating anything because they cannot do anything, they have their lord only and nobody else helps them.
 There are people in our area who even have not seen Khost city in the last 20 years.
-[P114, 22, Male, Shopkeeper, Tanai, Khost]
+[P114, 22, Male, 15 years, Shopkeeper, Pashtun, Tanai, Khost]

 "We have reduced our expenses and avoid wasting money on useless things."
-[P115, 47 years old, Male, Businessman, Tanai, Khost]
+[P115, 47 years old, Male, Illiterate, Businessman, Pashtun, Self-employed, Tanai, Khost]